 Wow, there are a lot of buzz words floating around that mean different things to different people.
 We all want cool, slick interfaces.
 We want them to work flawlessly, solve our users’ problems and make us lots of money.
 Yet our timelines are getting shorter and our resources (both human and financial) are getting tighter.
 User expectations are getting higher and higher.
-Users wonder why your products aren’t as simple and intuitive as other products they use daily (mostly products by Apple, Google and Facebook.)
+Users wonder why your products aren’t as simple and intuitive as other products they use daily (mostly products by Apple, Google, Facebook and Amazon).

 I’m not going to sugar-coat it; it’s tough to design great experiences because a user’s experience with your company goes way beyond the screens of your current project.
 One bad phone call with customer service or a mysterious error message can ruin a customer’s experience.
-Often times designing a bad experience requires just as much effort and costs just as much – or more – as as designing a great one.
+Often times designing a bad experience requires as much effort and costs just as much – or more – as designing a great one.
 So, what do you do?

 That’s where I come in.